Blaze Foley: Death and legacy

 On February 1, 1989, Foley was at a house in the Bouldin Creek neighborhood of Austin, Texas when he was shot in the chest and killed by Carey January, the son of Foley's friend Concho January.
-Foley had confronted Carey January accusing him of stealing his father's veteran pension and welfare checks.
+Foley had confronted Carey January, accusing him of stealing his father's veteran pension and welfare checks.
 Carey January was acquitted of first-degree murder by reason of self-defense.
 He and his father presented completely different versions of the shooting at trial.
 Concho January, who has since died, liked to drink and proved an unreliable witness even though he tried to testify against his son.

 At his funeral, Foley's casket was coated with duct tape by his friends.
-Townes Van Zandt told a story where he and his musicians went to Foley's grave to dig up his body because they wanted the pawn ticket that Foley had for Townes' guitar.
+Townes Van Zandt told a story where he and his musicians went to Foley's grave to dig up his body because they wanted the pawn ticket that Foley had for Van Zandt's guitar.

 Film and television

 Foley's music is featured prominently in a feature-length documentary film about him entitled Blaze Foley: Duct Tape Messiah, released in 2011 by filmmaker Kevin Triplett.

-Foley's song "Let Me Ride in Your Big Cadillac" featured prominently at the end of Episode 8 (July 2016) of the first season of the television show Preacher.
+Foley's song "Let Me Ride in Your Big Cadillac" featured prominently at the end of the 8th episode (July 2016) of the first season of the television show Preacher.

-"Cold, Cold World" is featured in Episode 4, Season 5 of The Mentalist.
+"Cold, Cold World" is featured in the 4th episode of Season 5 of The Mentalist, aired in October 2012.

 In 2016 his song "Clay Pigeons" featured on the soundtrack of the movie Homestate.

 In January 2018, Blaze, a biographical drama directed by Ethan Hawke, premiered at the Sundance Film Festival.
-The screenplay was adapted by Hawke from the novel Living in the Woods in a Tree: Remembering Blaze by Sybil Rosen.
+The screenplay was adapted by Hawke from the novel Living in the Woods in a Tree: Remembering Blaze Foley by Sybil Rosen.
 The film stars musician Ben Dickey as Foley, Alia Shawkat as Sybil Rosen, and Charlie Sexton as Townes Van Zandt.

-Season 1 Episode 8 of Mike Judge Presents: Tales from the Tour Bus premiered on November 10, 2017 featuring stories about Blaze Foley.
+Season 1 Episode 8 of Mike Judge Presents: Tales from the Tour Bus premiered on November 10, 2017, featuring stories about Foley.